paaragon/NgxTable/README.md

 ## Dependencies

 - [Bootstrap 4](https://getbootstrap.com/): `npm install bootstrap --save`
-- [FontAwesome](https://fontawesome.com/): `npm install --save-dev @fortawesome/fontawesome-free`
+- [FontAwesome](https://fontawesome.com/): `npm install @fortawesome/fontawesome-free --save`

 ## Features

 - **Show data**: this component shows an array of objects in a table.
 - **Custom headers**: you can specify custom headers names.
 - **Order event**: this component fires an order event everytime user click on a table header.
 - **Filter event**: this component shows a filter row.
 Everytime you write in those headers an event is fired with filter informacion.
-[WIP]
 - **Create event**: this component shows a create row.
 Users can fill it an then press "Create".
 An event will be fired with creation info.
 [WIP]
 - **Delete event**: this component shows a delete column per each row. when user click on it, an event will be fired with the delete info.
 [WIP]
 - **Edit event**: each cell can be clicked to edit them.
 After edition, an edit button can be clicked and an event will be fired with the edition info.
 [WIP]